 - Add the noodles and sauce mixture.
 Toss and stir-fry for 2–3 minutes until the noodles are evenly coated and heated through.

-- Add bean sprouts and scallions.
+- Add bean sprouts and green onions.
 Stir-fry for another 30 seconds just until they soften slightly.
 Add pinch of salt to taste.

 - Serve as-is or with chili oil and fried egg on top.